 Unless you're independently wealthy or just won the lottery, you will probably need to get a mortgage.
 All VA loans, available to veterans, let a buyer put down zero.
 Most other loans, except certain types of special loan products offered to certain professionals, require a down payment.
-The two most popular types of mortgages are FHA loans and conventional loans, which require minimum down payments ranging from 3 percent to 15 percent of the sales price.
+The two most popular types of mortgages are FHA loans and conventional loans, which require minimum down payments ranging from 3% to 15% of the sales price.

 The two magical numbers are 620 for FHA and 720 for conventional loans with mortgage insurance.
 If your FICO score falls below that number, you may not qualify for those mortgages.
 For conventional loans without mortgage insurance, your FICO can dip as low as 620, but the pricing is ugly.

-Most lenders expect a buyer to have a maximum 33 percent front-end ratio.
-This means your mortgage payment, plus taxes and insurance (PITI), cannot exceed 33 percent of your monthly gross income.
+Most lenders expect a buyer to have a maximum 33% front-end ratio.
+This means your mortgage payment, plus taxes and insurance (PITI), cannot exceed 33% of your monthly gross income.
 If you earn $5,000 a month, the maximum PITI payment for which you may qualify is $1,650.

 The back-end ratio is trickier.
 This involves adding together your PITI payment with all monthly revolving debt payments.
-That percentage of your gross monthly income should fall between 41 percent and 50 percent, depending on the type of loan and lender.
-With mortgage insurance, your highest back-end ratio cannot exceed 41 percent, which means to qualify for a higher back-end ratio, you may need to put down at least 20 percent.
+That percentage of your gross monthly income should fall between 41% and 50%, depending on the type of loan and lender.
+With mortgage insurance, your highest back-end ratio cannot exceed 41%, which means to qualify for a higher back-end ratio, you may need to put down at least 20%.